MostOfLuck/difference-calculator/README.md

 Compare json
 --------------------------
- You can parcel json files like this:
+ You can compare json files like this:
  ```bash
 $  gendiff file1.json file2.json
 ```